santerijps/git-commit-conv/README.md

   -p, --path <string>       Path to a git repository where to add the hook.
 Defaults to current directory.
   -r, --reset               Reset (remove) the commit-msg hook.
   -v, --verbose             Print program messages.
+  -s, --status              Get the current commit-msg hook, if any.
+  -i, --install <string>    Install a RegEx pattern with a name.
+  -n, --name <string>       The name of the installed RegEx pattern to use.
+  -l, --list                List all installed RegEx patterns.
-  -s, --status              Get the current commit-msg hook (if any) -h, --help                display this help and exit --version                 output version information and exit
+  -h, --help                display this help and exit --version                 output version information and exit
 ```